Supporting the innovation communities that need us

 Check out our video report from the RIS 10 years anniversary event in 2024.

-Want to know where to find your closest EIT RIS Hub?
+Want to know where to find your closest EIT Community Hub?

 By the end of 2025, Hubs will operate in all EIT RIS-eligible areas.
 There are two types of hubs: